 To analyse how important these two platforms are, there is a set of parameters with which we can discuss their efficiencies such as performance, ease of use, cost, data processing, compatibility, fault tolerance, scalability, and security.
 In this article, we will talk about Apache Spark and Hadoop individually for a bit, followed by stressing these parameters to better understand their significance in data science and big data.

-Hadoop, also known as Apache Hadoop, is a project formed by Apache.org that includes a software library and a framework that enables the usage of simple programming models to distributed processing of large data sets (big data) across computer clusters.
+Hadoop, also known as Apache Hadoop, is a project formed by Apache.org that includes a software library and a framework that enables the usage of simple programming models to distribute processing of large data sets (big data) across computer clusters.
 Hadoop is quite efficient in scaling up from single computer systems to a lot of commodity system, offering substantial local storage.
 Due to this, Hadoop is considered as an omnipresent heavyweight in the big data analytics space.

 There are modules that work together to form the Hadoop framework.
 Here are the main Hadoop framework modules:

 - Hadoop Common

 - Hadoop Distributed File System (HDFS)

 - Hadoop YARN

 Hadoop’s core is based on the above four modules followed by many others like Ambari, Avro, Cassandra, Hive, Pig, Oozie, Flume, and Sqoop.
 These are responsible for improving and extending Hadoop’s power to big data applications and large data set processing.